Ohio Travel Guide

 - STOP CLICKING AROUND: Hampton Inn Cleveland n/a

-- Choice Privileges Points: Comfort Inn & Suites n/a
+- Choice Privileges Points: Comfort Inn Downtown n/a

 - BOOK DIRECT AND SAVE: BEST WESTERN Cleveland Inn & Suites n/a

 Columbus is the capital of Ohio and the largest city in the state (other US cities named with the same name are Columbus, Mississippi and Columbus, Georgia).
 Situated right in the center of Ohio State, Columbus was founded in the early 19th century in order to serve as a capital for the newly formed state.
 Columbus’ official birth date is February, 14, 1812. ...
 Read more »

 The city of Athens is one of the rare college towns in Ohio which is a state in the country of United States of America.
 A college town is a city that has a huge part of its population that goes to university.
 It is also know as University Town.
 The city of Athens has the Ohio University located in it which is the major reason why it has been tagged as University Town....
 Read more »